Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: The New Linear CRL Algorithm

 \begin{theorem} Let $\hat{y}^{(k)}$ and $\hat{\calG}$ for $k \in [K]$, be the solutions returned by Algorithm~\ref{alg:crl-disentangle} and Algorithm~\ref{alg:crl-pruning}.
 Under Model~\eqref{eq:dgp} and Assumptions~\ref{assmp:noise} -- \ref{assmp:full_rank}, we have $(\hat{y}^{(k)},\hat{\calG}) \sim_\mathrm{sur} (y^{(k)}, \calG)$ for all $k \in [K]$. \end{theorem}

-\paragraph{Statistical Complexity} All previous results concern whether \texttt{CREATOR} can identify the latent features and the underlying causal DAG.
+\paragraph{Statistical and computational complexities} All previous results concern whether \texttt{CREATOR} can identify the latent features and the underlying causal DAG.
 Theorem~\ref{thm:alg1} in Appendix~\ref{app:convergence} further establishes the point-wise consistency of \texttt{CREATOR}, by proving that the latent features and the underlying causal DAG can be asymptotically recovered up to $\sim_{\sur}$ equivalence when $n \rightarrow \infty$.
-An estimate of the computational complexity of \texttt{CREATOR} can be found in Appendix~\ref{app:comp}.